Why it matters

 We sought feedback on the Draft Protection of the Environment Operations (General) Amendment (Thermal Energy from Waste) Regulation 2021 (Draft Regulation).

-As outlined in the Energy from Waste Infrastructure Plan, the Draft Regulation, subject to limited exceptions, restricts new energy from waste operations and infrastructure to four designated precincts:
+The Draft Regulation, subject to limited exceptions, restricts new energy from waste operations and infrastructure to four designated precincts.

 The Draft Regulation also defines thermal treatment of waste for energy recovery and lists activities that are excluded from that definition.